jibbius/jackbarker-com-au/_posts/2017-05-02-raspberry-pi-photo-booth-1.markdown

 ---
 layout: post
-title:  "How to build a Photo Booth"
+title:  "How to build a Photo Booth (Part 1: Requirements)"
-desc:   "My first Raspberry Pi project!"
+desc:   "Planning the photo booth build"
-date:   2017-04-26
+date:   2017-05-01
 author: Jack Barker
 tags:   [ Raspberry Pi , hacks ]
-permalink: /photo-booth/
+permalink: /photo-booth/1
-img: "/2017/photo_booth/0_FinishedBooth_1b"
+img: "/2017/photo_booth/photoBoothReqs"
-img-thumb: "/2017/photo_booth/0_FinishedBooth_2b"
+img-thumb: "/2017/photo_booth/photoBoothReqs"

 ---
-This article is 'part 1' of my 'How to build a Photo Booth' series.
+This article is 'part 1' of my ['How to build a Photo Booth']({{ "/photo-booth/" | prepend: site.url }}) series.

-## Back story
-Last weekend, I had an absolute blast at my wedding.

-So too, apparently, did my guests - who absolutely loved taking shots with the photo booth!

-{% include image-2.html
-    img="/2017/photo_booth/0_FinishedBooth_2b"
-    alt="My kickass photobooth!"
-    caption="Weddings, Parties, Anything: My kickass photobooth!"
-%}

-## The build process
-Here are the high level steps:
-1. Listing out the requirements
-1. Getting started with Pi and PiCamera
-1. Building the Booth
-1. Adding the 12volt Lights / Flash (Optional)
-1. Adding a Printer (Optional)
-1. Adding a Power button
-1. Fine-tuning
-1. Photo day!
-1. Post-production

-I'll be writing articles for each of these steps in the coming days and weeks.

-For now, we'll start with;

 ## Step 1 : Listing out the requirements

 > Requirements?!
 > <br/> ...typical bleeding Business Analyst!

+{% include image-2.html
+    img="/2017/photo_booth/photoBoothReqs"
+    alt="Planning"
+    caption="Make sure you are clear of your photo booth's requirements, before delving too far into the design" class="medium"
+%}

 Before we go into the specifics of how I built my Photo Booth, you should begin to think about the features and constraints affecting your (potential) photo booth.